qtproject/pyside-pyside-setup/sources/pyside6/doc/extras/QtCore.ClassInfo.rst

 it is also possible to pass a python dictionary with arbitrary strings for both the key and value and enabling special characters in the key.

-.. note:: This Class is a implementation of Q_CLASSINFO macro.
+.. note:: This decorator is a implementation of the Q_CLASSINFO macro.

 Example